-When alkanes react with halogen (Cl2 or Br2), with heat or light, hydrogen atom of the alkane is replaced by halogen atom and alkyl halide is produced as product.
+When alkanes react with halogen (Cl2 or Br2), with heat or light, the hydrogen atom of the alkane is replaced by a halogen atom, and alkyl halide is produced as a product.
 This can be generally shown as:

-The net reaction for halogenation seems straightforward, the mechanism is more complicated though, it go through multiple steps that include initiation, propagation and termination.
+The net reaction for halogenation seems straightforward, but the mechanism is more complicated though, as it goes through multiple steps, including initiation, propagation and termination.

-We will take the example of mono-chlorination of methane, for the discussion of reaction mechanism.
+We will take the example of the mono-chlorination of methane for the discussion of reaction mechanisms.

 CH4 + Cl2 → CH3Cl + HCl

-With the energy provided from heat or light, chlorine molecule dissociates homolytically, each chlorine atom takes one of the bonding electrons, and two highly reactive chlorine radicals, Cl•, are produced.
+With the energy provided from heat or light, chlorine molecules dissociate homolytically, and each chlorine atom takes one of the bonding electrons, and two highly reactive chlorine radicals, Cl•, are produced.

-Propagation: Formation of product and regeneration of radical
+Propagation: Formation of the product and regeneration of radicals

-The propagation step involve two sub-steps.
-In the 1st step, the Cl• takes a hydrogen atom from the methane molecule (this is also called as hydrogen abstraction by Cl•), and C-H single bond breaks homolytically.
-A new σ bond is formed by Cl and H each donate one electron and HCl is produced as the side product.
-The CH3 radical, CH3•, the critical intermediate for the formation of product in next step, is formed as well.
+The propagation step involves two sub-steps.
+In the 1st step, the Cl• takes a hydrogen atom from the methane molecule (this is also called hydrogen abstraction by Cl•), and the C-H single bond breaks homolytically.
+A new σ bond is formed by Cl and H, with each donating one electron and HCl is produced as the side product.
+The CH3 radical, CH3•, the critical intermediate for the formation of product in the next step, is formed as well.

-In the 2nd step, the CH3• abstracts a chlorine atom to give final CH3Cl product, together with another Cl•.
+In the 2nd step, the CH3• abstracts a chlorine atom to give the final CH3Cl product together with another Cl•.
 The regenerated Cl• can attack another methane molecule and cause the repetition of step 1, then step 2 is repeated, and so forth.
-Therefore the regeneration of the Cl• is particularly significant, it makes the propagation step self-repeat hundreds or thousands of time.
-The propagation step is therefore called the self-sustaining step, only small amount of Cl• is required at the beginning to promote the process.
+Therefore, the regeneration of the Cl• is particularly significant, as it makes the propagation step self-repeat hundreds or thousands of times.
+The propagation step is therefore called the self-sustaining step, and only a small amount of Cl• is required at the beginning to initiate the process.

-Initiation and propagation are productive steps for the formation of product.
-This type of sequential, step-wise mechanism in which the earlier step generate the intermediate that cause the next step of the reaction to occur, is call the chain reaction.
+Initiation and propagation are productive steps for the formation of a product.
+This type of sequential, step-wise mechanism in which the earlier step generates the intermediate that cause the next step of the reaction to occur, is called a chain reaction.

 The chain reaction will not continue forever though, because of the termination steps.